saji87/Scripts_general/readme.md

 scandep function would also try to locate those.

 Dependency scanning is a simple regex search and looks for `entity` and `use` statements the use components from the `work` library.

 You can also explicitly declare a required file with a comment of the form:

 ```
---xilt:require:MyRequiredFile
+--xilt:require:../lib/somefolder/my_oddly_named_component.vhd
 ```

 Dependency scanning is completely separate from the build process and